saigegit/SAIGE-doc/docs/single_step1.md

         --IsOverwriteVarianceRatioFile=TRUE
 ```

-####Do not estiamte the variance ratio. --plinkFile is not specified
+#### Do not estiamte the variance ratio. --plinkFile is not specified
+#### WARNING: We do not recomment this option, because the computaiton cost is not optimal for Step 2.
 ```
     Rscript step1_fitNULLGLMM.R     \
         --sparseGRMFile=output/sparseGRM_relatednessCutoff_0.125_1000_randomMarkersUsed.sparseGRM.mtx   \